rolfbecker/MIE_2.02_WS2020_II_Exam/README.md

 ### Due Date
 The results of the given practical task shall be comprised of a scientific report.
-You have to submit the assignment via Moodle latest by the **Fill in a Date** at 23:59 CET (Central European Time Zone, German local time).
+You have to submit the assignment via Moodle latest by the **2021-03-21 at 23:59 CET** (Central European Time Zone, German local time).

 ### Files to Upload